 A screenshot from Goodell's 2020 video

 And their view was disingenuous from the start.
 Colin Kaepernick made the goal and importance of his protests obvious.
-He explained his position at length both in the media and to the National Football League directly, but the league commissioner, Roger Goodell, acted like he didn't get it.
+He explained his position at length both in the media and to the National Football League directly, but the league commissioner, Roger Goodell, acted like he didn't understand the message of the protest.

 Kaepernick made it clear that he was simply calling out racial inequality in America.
 From the very beginning, Kaepernick clarified again and again the purpose of his protests.
 As he told multiple sources, the protest was not intended to be disrespectful of U.S. armed forces or the American flag.
-He said up-front that it was about persistent racial injustice.
+He said up-front that his protest was about persistent racial injustice.
 He also explained his thinking behind taking a knee.